Mastering Option Trading: A Comprehensive Guide for Traders

 • Strike Price: The price at which you can buy or sell the underlying asset.

-• Expiration Date: The final day when the option is eligible to be exercised.
+• Expiration Date: The last day the option can be exercised.

-• Premium: The cost of purchasing an option, which the buyer pays upfront.
+• Premium: The upfront cost of buying an option contract.

 Why Trade Options?

-• Leverage: Manage a significant stake with a comparatively modest investment.
+• Leverage: Control a large position with a smaller upfront investment.

-• Flexibility: Profit in rising, falling, or neutral markets.
+• Flexibility: Profit in rising, falling, or stable markets.

-• Risk Management: Limit losses to the premium paid, offering more control over risk.
+• Risk Management: Limit losses to the premium paid when buying options.

 1. Buying Call Options